improbable-eng/go-httpwares/tags/DOC.md

 ### Service Tags
 `http_ctxtags` introduces a concept of services for client-side calls.
 This makes it easy to identify outbound requests to both internal and external services.

-The recommended way to do it is to instantiate a new `http.Client` with a different `http_ctx.Tripperware(serviceName)` for external services and then reuse that.
+For calling external services a `http_ctx.Tripperware()` will automatically try to guess the service name from the URL, e.g. calling "www.googleapis.com" will yield `googleapis` as service name.

+However, for calling internal services, it is recommended to explicitly state the service name by using `WithServiceName("myservice")` and reusing that particular client for all subsequent calls.

 ### Handler Names and Groups
 For server-side purposes handlers can be named (e.g. "token_exchange") and placed in a group (e.g. "auth").
 This allows easy organisation of HTTP endpoints for logging and monitoring purposes.

-and methods to both server-side and client-side calls.
-This is to make it easy to extract semantic meaning of otherwise opaque RESTful URLs, and make it easy to count such requests.

-For client-side calls, the service is either an external name (e.g. "github", "aws") or internal name (e.g. "authserver").
-A method represents the logical operation (e.g. "place_payment").

-For server-side calls, the service is a grouping of http.Handlers, and a method is a logical name for an http.Handler.

 See `TagFor*` consts below.